 SELF HARM: MEANS OF COMMUNICATION OR ATTENTION SEEKING?

-Firstly, self-harm may be a desperate attempt to externalize internal emotional turmoil that feels overwhelming and inexpressible through conventional means.
+Firstly, Hurting oneself physically may be a desperate attempt to externalize internal emotional turmoil that feels overwhelming and inexpressible through conventional means.
 Individuals experiencing intense emotional pain, such as feelings of worthlessness, hopelessness, or extreme anger, may resort to self-harm as a way to manifest and alleviate these emotions physically.
-In this context, self-injury becomes a visible expression of internal suffering, conveying distress that words fail to articulate adequately
+In this context, self-injury becomes a visible expression of internal suffering, conveying distress that words fail to articulate adequately.

-Secondly, self-harm can function as a communication tool within interpersonal relationships.
 Some individuals may engage in self-injurious behaviors to elicit care, attention, or support from others who may not otherwise understand the depth of their emotional turmoil.
-By visibly demonstrating their distress, they seek validation, empathy, or reassurance from peers, family members, or mental health professionals.
+By visibly demonstrating their distress, they seek validation, empathy or reassurance from peers, family members, or mental health professionals.

 IS SELF HARM A MEAN OF COMMUNICATION IN DISTRESS?